 In a day and age of cheap products, fast fashion, and excess clutter, people’s desire for experiences is on the rise.
-We are tiring of ‘stuff’ and consumers are opting away from screen-based entertainment, instead choosing experiences and instagram-friendly moments.
+We are tiring of ‘stuff’ and consumers are opting away from screen-based entertainment, choosing experiences instead.

-With so many incredible things to do in South Australia, making a bucket list can be endless, but here’s a list of some of our favourite, unique South Australian experiences to get you started.
+With so many incredible things to do in South Australia, making a bucket list is no easy task but here’s a list of some of our favourite, unique South Australian experiences to get you started.

-While most of us are across some of the amazing events and festivals that South Australia is famous for (Glam Adelaide covers all of these regularly), we thought we’d give them a quick shoutout before we launch into the bucket list.
+While most of us are across some of the amazing events and festivals that South Australia is famous for, we thought we’d give them a quick shoutout before we launch into the bucket list.
 Adelaide is the UNESCO listed City of Music, so get out and experience the live music scene.

-In addition to that, we have the Adelaide Festival, Adelaide Fringe, OzAsia Festival, SALA, Adelaide Cabaret Festival, Cabaret Fringe, WOMADelaide, Samstag, The Art Gallery of South Australia, Tarnathi, Feast Festival, Umbrella City Sounds, and SO much more.
+In addition to that, our state is home to the Adelaide Festival, Adelaide Fringe, OzAsia Festival, SALA, Adelaide Cabaret Festival, Cabaret Fringe, WOMADelaide, Samstag, The Art Gallery of South Australia, Tarnathi, Feast Festival, Umbrella City Sounds, and so much more.
 Check out our events calendar to keep an eye on what’s coming.

-Brand new to Adelaide, this is something we’ve experienced and LOVED.
-After months of construction, Australia’s first inner-city aerial adventure park, built within the natural environment of the Adelaide City Park Lands, has opened.
-There are over 70 obstacles, incorporating everyone’s favourite – ZIPLINES – alongside with ladders, log-walks, Tarzan swings, rock climbing and much more.
-More details here.
+This is something we’ve experienced and absolutely loved.
+Australia’s first inner-city aerial adventure park features over 70 obstacles, incorporating zip-lines, ladders, log-walks, Tarzan swings, rock climbing and much more.

 3. The Wine Train

-Along the journey guests enjoy the opportunity to tour the nearby cellar doors and vineyards at Langhorne Creek, Currency Creek and the Southern Fleurieu wine regions.
-These regions are home to some award-winning family owned and boutique wineries, and vineyards dating back to the 1850s who are producing premium wines that are highly regarded in national and international wine circles.
-More details here.
+These regions are home to award-winning, family owned and boutique wineries, and vineyards, dating back to the 1850s, and responsible for producing premium wines highly regarded in national and international wine circles.